-Textbook Selection
+Textbook selection

 One of the three main Chinese mathematics curricula (Grades 1-6), Jiang Su Educational Press textbook (JSEP, Su & Wang, 2005), was chosen for this study.
 Given that the Chinese educational system is centralized and all textbooks were developed based on the new Chinese curriculum standards (Ministry of Education, 2001), there was little qualitative difference among the three main textbook series (Ding & Li, 2010; Li et al., 2008).
-For comparisons, we chose two widely used U.S. textbook series (Grades K-6): Houghton Mifflin (HM, Greenes et al., 2005) and Everyday Mathematics (EM, University of Chicago School Mathematics Project, 2007).
-While HM is a commercially published curriculum, EM is a curriculum supported by the National

-Science Foundation (NSF).
-Recent survey data on the frequency-of-usage of textbooks show that, EM was one of the three most frequently used textbooks in Grades K-5 while HM was one of the three most frequently used textbooks in Grades 3-5 during the 2011-12 school year (Dossey, Halvorsen, & McCrone, 2012; Malzahn, 2013).
+For comparisons, we chose two widely used U.S. textbook series (Grades K-6): Houghton Mifflin (HM; Greenes et al., 2005) and Everyday Mathematics (EM; University of Chicago School Mathematics Project, 2007).
+While HM is a commercially published curriculum, EM is a curriculum supported by the National Science Foundation.
+Recent survey data on the frequency-of-usage of textbooks show that EM was one of the three most frequently used textbooks in Grades 3-5 during the 2011-2012 school year (Dossey, Halvorsen, & McCrone, 2012; Malzahn, 2013).

 For all three textbook series, curriculum materials specifically designed for teaching were coded because these materials suggested the minimum opportunities a teacher may use in classrooms.
 For the U.S. textbook series, the teacher editions of mathematics textbooks were examined.
-According to Dossey et al. (2012), the teacher editions were the central materials that U.S. teachers heavily relied on.
+According to Dossey and colleagues (2012), the teacher editions were the central materials on which U.S. teachers heavily relied.
 These materials contained student textbook pages along with the detailed teaching steps (e.g., introduction, develop, practice, and assess and close).
-The difference between HM and EM was that, a volume of HM teacher edition contained all textbook pages of a student edition (e.g., p.89), together with the corresponding explanation pages (e.g., p.89A, p.89B, p.89C).
-However, an EM teacher edition contained the selected pages of various student resources (e.g., Math Journal, Assessment Handbook, Math Matters etc.), with none named as "student edition."
+The difference between HM and EM was that a volume of HM teacher edition contained all textbook pages of a student edition (e.g., p.
+89), together with the corresponding explanation pages (e.g., p.
+89A, p.
+89B, p.
+89C).
+However, an EM teacher edition contained the selected pages of various student resources (e.g., Math Journal, Assessment Handbook, Math Matters, etc.), with none named as "student edition."
 It should be noted that during the suggested teaching processes, both U.S. teacher editions offered additional tasks beyond the student edition/resources.